algolia/doc-code-samples/Vue InstantSearch/geo-search/README.md

 # Geo-search example with Vue InstantSearch and Google Maps

-This example shows you how to add Geo search capabilities to your Vue InstantSearch implementation and displaying the found results via Google Maps component.
+This example shows you how to add Geo search capabilities to your Vue InstantSearch implementation and displaying the found results via Google Maps.

 <p align="center"><img src="capture.jpg" alt="A capture of the Geo-search example with Vue InstantSearch and Google Maps demo" /></p>